Guraspinho/CvMaker/readme.md

 ## Description

 - CvMaker is a easy to use website for creating professional resumes.
-There are 6 main templates which can be filled as user wishes so. users are also able to upload their previous resumes which will be formatted and put right into cleaner, much better looking templates.
+There are 6 main templates which can be filled as user wishes so. users are able to upload their previous resumes (Word or PDF files) which will be formatted ( using the algorithm that i wrote ) and put right into cleaner, much better looking templates.

 ## Stack:
 1. Node.js